Gordon Dam: History

-In 1963, the Australian Government provided an 5 million grant to Tasmania's Hydro-Electric Commission to build the Gordon River Road from Maydena into the Gordon River area in the South West Wilderness region.
-Construction was underway by 1964, and within three years, the Tasmanian State Parliament approved the Gordon River Power Development with little in house opposition in 1967.
-Power operation began in 1978, a third generator was added in 1988.
+In 1963, the federal government provided a $5 million grant to Tasmania's Hydro-Electric Commission to build the Gordon River Road from Maydena into the Gordon River area in the South West Wilderness region.
+Construction was underway by 1964, and within three years, the Tasmanian State Parliament approved the Gordon River Power Development with little in-house opposition in 1967.
+Power operation began in 1978; a third generator was added in 1988.

 The completed Gordon Dam was the only dam built on the Gordon River, despite the support of Tasmanian politicians such as Eric Reece, Robin Gray, and others to build the Franklin Dam further downstream.
 The construction of Gordon Dam resulted in some flooding of the connected Lake Pedder as planned.
 Subsequent opposition to restore Lake Pedder failed after a Parliamentary inquiry in 1995.

-The dam was designed with Dr. Sergio Guidici as the chief engineer.
-He went on to be involved with the design of the Crotty Dam in the West Coast Range, one of the last significant dams created by Hydro Tasmania during its unabated dam-building era.
+The dam was designed with Sergio Guidici as the chief engineer.
+He went on to be involved with the design of the Crotty Dam in the West Coast Range, one of the last significant dams created by Hydro Tasmania during its dam-building era.

 The dam is connected with the Gordon River Power Station, 183 m under the surface of the switch yard.

 In 2015, the Perth-based YouTube channel How Ridiculous broke the world record for the world's highest basketball shot at Gordon dam, though this record has since been surpassed by How Ridiculous themselves twice over.

 2015–2016 Tasmanian energy crisis

-Due to an extreme drought in 2015 and the untimely failure of the related Basslink power feed, electricity production needs had drained the lake to its minimum operating level in March 2016.
+Due to an extreme drought in 2015 and the untimely failure of the related Basslink connector, electricity production needs had drained the lake to its minimum operating level in March 2016.
 The water level fell 45 metres to a record low of six per cent capacity.
 Pictures document the dramatic effect.
 After repair of Basslink and record rainfalls, Lake Gordon levels had recovered to -28 metres by January 2017.